 DON’T Block the Aisle when Boarding

 In their anxiety to find their seat and enough space for their carry-on luggage, most passengers tend to block the aisle, causing inconvenience to other passengers.
-Stay relaxed and wait patiently until your zone is called for boarding and when you find your seat, don’t fuss over luggage while still standing on the aisle.
+Following proper flying etiquette can make boarding smoother for everyone.
+Stay relaxed and wait patiently until your zone is called for boarding, and when you find your seat, don’t fuss over luggage while still standing in the aisle.
 Get seated and help others get to their seat.
 Once everyone is seated, you can then adjust your luggage and take out the things that you want.

 DO Stretch and Move Around on a Plane